 Finally, we paid a visit to the the tribe’s other burial ground, right next to Herring Pond.
 In addition to being a cemetery and a place of mourning, however, Melissa explained to me that her community has used the site for social functions and for gathering wild herbs, and that she even looked forward to coming to the burial ground while growing up.

 Contrary to centuries of Euro-American romanticization, people of Native ancestry aren’t inherently “closer to nature” by virtue of their blood quantum.
 However, there is no single story of how human cultures relate to the landscapes they inhabit.
-The globalized Western perspective of viewing the natural environment through a reductionist Cartesian lens – that is, as an inert substrate that is discrete from humanity – is only one narrative among many.
+The globalized industrial perspective of viewing the natural environment through a reductionist Cartesian lens – that is, as an inert substrate that is discrete from humanity – is only one narrative among many.
 Most indigenous communities in the world today have retained the pre-industrial conception of the human realm as being enmeshed within a planetary ecological whole.
 It is no surprise, then, that 80% of the world’s biodiversity is found in indigenous territory, or that American Indian tribes are at the vanguard of adopting climate change resiliency and adaptation plans.

 Globalized society needs narratives in which human culture is bound to a larger and deeper ecological continuum; where cemeteries can also be places of celebration and sustenance, or where sacred lands can lie just beyond a baseball diamond.
 The maelstrom of environmental crises that define the 21st century is the product of the mechanistic mindset of human separation from nature.
 Inculcating a sense of identity that is rooted in the organic palimpsest of living things that composes each landscape serves as an antidote to the story of separation.

 In addition to the Herring Pond Tribe, southeastern Massachusetts’s Wampanoag presence is comprised of the Assonet Band of the Wampanoag Nation, the Mashpee Wampanoag Tribe, and the Wampanoag Tribe of Gay Head (Aquinnah).
-All of these communities have persisted despite their traditional lands being ground zero for the colonial American nation-state, and with them they have kept alive their particular stories of how they as people are consanguineous with the other-than-human world.
+All of these communities have persisted despite their traditional lands being ground zero for the American nation-state, and with them they have kept alive their particular stories of how they as people are consanguineous with the other-than-human world.

 This regional ferment of indigenous continuity (and renewal) is why I reached out to the Herring Pond Wampanoag Tribe and tried to infuse my former employer’s ecosystem conservation work with the insights of Native people.
 In addition, I was in dialogue with the Indigenous Resources Collaborative (IRC) – a group of Wampanoag and non-Native educators.
 Hopefully, a sustained synergy will emerge where my former employer, the IRC, and the Herring Pond Tribe will assist each other in environmental and educational endeavors.

 It is not my place to force these collaborations into being, though.
 As a non-Native outsider, I can’t put indigenous groups on a pedestal and demand guidance from them (“Be our saviors!”).
 Instead, the Wampanoag relationships I pursued unfolded organically as I learned more about my organizational partners, and vice versa.
 Goals such as shifting the dominant narrative and recognizing indigenous input may be admirable.
-The more I’ve learned about the persistence of the indigenous worldview amidst the “One Story” of Industrial Age separation, the more I fantasize about the sorts of fruits that partnerships between Western and traditional players can yield.
+The more I’ve learned about the persistence of the indigenous worldview amidst the “One Story” of Industrial Age separation, the more I fantasize about the sorts of fruits that partnerships between traditional and nontraditional players can yield.
 But it’s ultimately up to America’s first people whether they want to engage the rest of us.